 It was first called The Antichrist, then later changed to The Birthmark.

-When four-year-old Harvey Stephens auditioned for the part of Damien, director Richard Donner had him act out one of the role’s more demanding moments.
+When 4-year-old Harvey Stephens auditioned for the part of Damien, director Richard Donner had him act out one of the role’s more demanding moments.
 Donner invited Stephens to attack him, and attack he did—right in Donner’s privates.
 The ballsy move is the reason Stephens got the role.

 Screenwriter David Seltzer planned to name his antichrist Domlin after the “total obnoxious brat” child of a friend, until his wife convinced him that it would be a horrible thing to do to the kid.
 (Not to mention friendship-ending.)
 He landed on Damien after Father Damien, who started the first leper colony in the Hawaiian islands.